sary357/FubonRD101/README.md

 ## Pemrissions
 > In Fubon bank, we need to apply EVERYTHING.
 I just try list down all items we have to apply.

+>> In eHR

+>>> review all items including your information, your familiy informaiton, ..., and so on.

+>>> the most important is assign substitute in eHR system.

 >> apply IPs in Nei-Hu building and Ren'ai Rd building.

 >> also associate Mac address of laptop and IPs.